Categories

 The Belgian Revolution in 1830 – where the Flemish and the Walloon groups rebelled against their Dutch rulers – finally led to the country’s independence, and the Kingdom of Belgium was born in 1831, uniting the two linguistic groups.

-Following the end of World War I and the Treaty of Versailles, the German-speaking territory of Eupen-Malmédy was annexed by Belgium from Germany.
+Following the end of World War I and the Treaty of Versailles, the German-speaking territory of Eupen-Malmedy was annexed by Belgium from Germany.
 This brought thousands of German speakers under Belgian rule.

-Kind of.
 Language politics is a huge source of friction in Belgium, with both French and Flemish speakers complaining that their language is not given priority by the authorities.

-The language border – the demarcation between French and Flemish-speaking communities – is fixed by federal law.
+The language border – the demarcation between French- and Flemish-speaking communities – is fixed by federal law.

 As the capital has expanded, the number of French speakers outside the city’s boundaries has expanded into neighboring Flanders.
 This can lead to tension between French and Flemish speakers, who each just want to speak their own languages.